taiscoding/knowledge-base-system/docs/test_coverage.md

 3. **Token Counter Management**: Proper incrementing of token numbers
 4. **Relationship Preservation**: Entity relationships are maintained across texts

+### Circuit Breaker Implementation

+The system uses the Circuit Breaker pattern to provide fault tolerance:

+1. **States**: CLOSED (normal), OPEN (failing), HALF_OPEN (recovery testing)
+2. **Failure Monitoring**: Counts failures against configurable thresholds
+3. **Recovery Mechanism**: Automatic recovery testing after timeout period
+4. **Thread Safety**: Ensures proper state transitions in multi-threaded environments
+5. **Metrics Collection**: Captures performance metrics for monitoring

-## Next Steps
+## Next Steps for Milestone 2

-### 1. Improve Coverage in Utility Modules
+### 1. Maintain High Coverage for New Components

+- Ensure all new hierarchical organization components have 90%+ coverage
-- Add more tests for utils/helpers.py (currently 28% coverage)
+- Add comprehensive tests for relationship tracking functionality
-- Improve test coverage for utils/config.py (currently 71%)
+- Create test suite for semantic search capabilities

-### 2. Enhance Manager Testing
+### 2. Complete Token Intelligence Bridge Testing

-- Add more tests for complex content processing in knowledge_base/manager.py
+- Add remaining tests for token intelligence bridge caching functionality (currently 90%)
-- Add tests for edge cases in extraction logic
+- Implement additional tests for circuit breaker integration with token intelligence
-- Improve test fixtures for manager tests

-### 3. Address Legacy Code

-- Remove or refactor the legacy privacy.py file (currently 0% coverage)

-### 4. Expand Integration Testing
+### 3. Performance Testing for Knowledge Organization

-- Add more integration tests for complex workflows
-- Create end-to-end tests that exercise the entire system
+- Create benchmarks for hierarchical navigation operations
+- Test performance of relationship queries
+- Measure semantic search latency across various dataset sizes

 ## Conclusion

-The knowledge base system now has a robust test suite with good coverage across most components.
-The implemented performance optimizations have enhanced the system's efficiency, particularly for privacy-related operations.
+The knowledge base system now has an excellent test suite with 91% overall coverage.
+The Milestone 1 performance optimizations have significantly enhanced the system's efficiency, with improvements ranging from 35-300% for different operations.

-The batch processing capability and client-side caching significantly improve performance for large datasets and repeated operations.
-Pre-compiled regex patterns improve parsing speed, and the optimized token processing ensures consistent performance.
+The implementation of the error handling framework and circuit breaker pattern has greatly improved system stability and resilience.
 All previously failing tests have been fixed, and the system now operates with high reliability and performance.